Sarah Archer (model): Early life

-Archer from a very young age enjoyed participating in social debate and when the opportunity came for her to be part of the UK youth parliament she ran for a seat.
+Lady Archer from a very young age enjoyed participating in social debate and when the opportunity came for her to be part of the UK youth parliament she ran for a seat.
 After she had her manifesto written, she went around schools and local youth clubs in Westminster asking for their support.
 Sarah Archer became deputy youth MP to Westminster Council then continuing to work with the UK youth parliament as a member.
 Sarah went on to become a police cadet which aided her in finishing her Duke of Edinburgh Gold award.

 Career

 Archer took time off acting to complete her educational courses.
 She started to pursue her childhood dream in the movie business that had been on hold to whilst she focused on her studies.

 Moreover, because of Archer's diverse capability in production she is very sought after internationally, especially in the Middle East.

-Archer has travelled to Egypt, Syria, Jordan, across Europe and the United States working with a variety of charities to shine light on their contribution to society.
+Archer has travelled to Egypt, Jordan, across Europe and the United States working with a variety of charities to shine light on their contribution to society.
 Her main priority is to work with people around the world to improve education and well-being for children and women.
 She emphasises that the lack of opportunity should not hold anyone back.
 Sarah Archer is also works with blood banks around the world promoting and educating people about donating blood, donating blood herself.